EU AI Act Fines and Enforcement: What's at Stake

 Tier 3: Information Violations, Up to 7.5 Million EUR or 1.5% of Turnover

-The third tier covers supplying incorrect, incomplete, or misleading information to national competent authorities and notified bodies.
-This includes:
+The third tier is about what you tell the regulators.
+It covers supplying incorrect, incomplete, or misleading information to national competent authorities and notified bodies, including:

 - Providing false information during a conformity assessment